 - a.
 Graduate student stipends had remained constant for the past five years, falling well below the 40th percentile in many disciplines.
-Recruitment and retention were documents as affected based on uncompetitive stipends.
-The college increased GTA stipends to 40-50 percentiles in all disciplines (cost \$2.5 million) - b.
+Recruitment and retention were suffering based on uncompetitive stipends.
+The college increased GTA stipends to 40-50 percentiles in all disciplines (cost \$2.5 million). - b.
 Science department GTA stipends were uncompetitive in pay and length.
-The college implemented 12-month GTA contracts for science departments to help with recruitment and retention of high quality graduate students. - c.
+The college implemented 12-month GTA contracts for science departments to help with recruitment and retention of high-quality graduate students. - c.
 With GTA stipends being flat, rising University and college fees were adversely affecting GTAs.
-The college waived college fees for graduate students to offset rising University fees (Cost: \$1 million)
+The college waived college fees for graduate students to offset rising University fees (Cost: \$1 million).

-3. Student retention
+3. Student success and retention

 - a.
 The College of Arts and Sciences teaches 70% of all freshman SCH and just under 50% of all undergraduate SCH.
-To help impact College and University retention, the College implemented a number of initiatives - i.
-We increased the number of advisers within the College to reduce the adviser to student ratios.
-This will allow advisers to be able to add additional student contact, help track freshmen individually, and engage in additional activities to promote retention. - ii.
-The College made changes to their First year seminar, moving this from 16 weeks from 8 weeks.
-Current research shows the longer length of the first year seminar has benefits for student success and retention.
-To offset not seeing students twice a week during the first 8 weeks, various assignments and departmental activities will be required.
+To help positively impact College and University retention, the College implemented a number of initiatives: - i.
+The number of advisers within the College was increased to reduce the adviser to student ratios.
+This allows advisers to be able to add additional student contact, help track freshmen individually, and engage in additional activities to promote retention. - ii.
+The College made changes to their first-year seminar, moving this from an 8 week format to 16 weeks.
+Current research shows the

+- longer length of the first-year seminar has benefits for student success and retention.
+To offset not seeing students twice a week during the first 8 weeks, various assignments and departmental activities are required.
 These are intended to provide additional connections between students, faculty and departments. - iii.
 CAS not only believes that freshman research is important in engaging students, but is an area that sets OSU apart from other universities.
 We increased the number Freshman Research Scholars and scholarships threefold with plans to continue growing this program. - iv.
-To engage faculty in the discussion of student success, we designed a one day workshop in August 2019 for all CAS faculty and students teaching freshman to discuss best practices and ways to engage freshmen in their classes

-4. Master planning for college facilities
+To engage faculty in the discussion of student success, we designed a one-day workshop in August 2019 for all CAS faculty and students teaching freshman to discuss best practices and ways to engage freshmen in their classes. - 4.
+Empowered Department Heads and Streamlined Department Reports - a.
+A key priority was to improve relationships with the department heads and the Dean's office so we could create a collaborative system - b.
+I worked to engage department heads in tackling issues in the college and provide support in managing these issues - c.
+I met with heads as a group and individually to better understand how to enhance the relationship with the heads and the Dean's office so we could empower the heads and be a resource to support their efforts.
+This effort established buy-in across changes implemented within the college - d.
+Streamlined a lengthy departmental review process and adjusted deadlines to reflect the time commitment involved and workflow across academic units.
+The new deadlines better aligned with the academic year. - 5.
+Master planning for college facilities - a.

-- a.
 A recent assessment by OSU's Facilities Management department showed several CAS buildings in need of significant renovations or tear down.
-To better understand the needs of our facilities, I oversaw the master planning process where an independent firm was contracted to provide building and space usage assessments across all 17 CAS buildings. - b.
+To better understand the needs of college facilities, I oversaw the master planning process where an independent firm was contracted to provide building and space usage assessments across all 17 CAS buildings. - b.
 I led discussions about college priorities and renovations needs based on the master planning report.
 This is a multi-stage process but the first significant step in providing priorities for renovations and possible new buildings for CAS.

-5. Donor relations
+6. Donor relations